clvrai/ACGAN-PyTorch/README.md

 ```bash
 $ python main.py -h
 ```
+You should specify the path to the dataset you are using with argument --dataroot, the code will automatically check if you have cifar10 dataset downloaded or not.
+If not, the code will download it for you.
+For the ImageNet training you should download the whole dataset on their website, this repository used 2012 version for the training.
+And you should point the dataroot to the train (or val) directory as the root directory for ImageNet training.

 In line 80 of main.py, you can change the classes\_idx argument to take into other user-specified imagenet classes, and adjust the num\_classes accordingly if it is not 10.
 ```python
 if opt.dataset == 'imagenet':